dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 ![image](https://user-images.githubusercontent.com/1101362/51805193-5c2b6d00-2262-11e9-98a6-c5a8ec4bb54f.png)

 The last bit of UI we want to add is the actual contents of the order.
-Update the `<div class="track-order-body">` to iterate over the pizzas in the order and their toppings, rendering it all:
+Update the `<div class="track-order-body">` and add more content inside to iterate over the pizzas in the order and their toppings, rendering it all:

 ```html
 <div class="track-order-body">